German version of this article here

 The basic idea of this method is to change the exposure time or the ISO setting during the sequence as soon as you realize that the picture taken is over or under exposed to a certain degree.

-To determine if this is the case, you could use the histogram when playing back your images during shooting - another, even better method is using the build-in metering of the camera.
+To determine if this is the case, you could use the histogram when playing back your images during shooting. - another method is using the build-in metering of the camera.
 Don't worry - we will use it manually!

 Almost every camera will show a exposure meter (either in the viewfinder or on the top LCD) during operation in manual mode (M) to show if what the camera sees is over or under exposed.
 Often the meter is a bar, marked with '0' at the center to mark the 'correct' exposure.